Silver Street, London

 Silver Street was a street in London.
 It ran from the north end of Noble Street at Falcon Square to Wood Street.
-It originated in medieval times, and is one of the streets shown on a map known as the "Woodcut map of London" or the "Agas" map, which survives in a 17th-century version.
+It originated in medieval times.

+It is one of the streets shown on a map known as the "Woodcut map of London", formerly attributed to Ralph Agas, which gives us a representation of London in the sixteenth century.

-Its inhabitants included the Mountjoy family with whom William Shakespeare lodged at the beginning of the 17th century.
+The inhabitants of Silver Street included the Mountjoy family with whom William Shakespeare lodged at the beginning of the 17th century.

 According to Charles Nicholl, who has written a detailed analysis of Shakespeare's life on Silver Street, their house can be identified on the "Woodcut map".
-The Mountjoys were Huguenots who ran a business making luxury headgear for ladies, including theatrical costumes.
+The Mountjoys were Huguenots who ran a business making luxury headgear for ladies.
+These items included theatrical costumes, which is possibly how the family came into contact with Shakespeare.
+Alternatively, they could have met through Richard Field with whom Shakespeare grew up in Stratford.
+Field became a printer in London after being apprenticed to a Huguenot printer and marrying his widow.

 Another resident was John Wolfall, who lived there in the 1590s.
 Ostensibly a skinner, Wolfall´s main activity was arranging loans.

 During the Second World War the Cripplegate area, where the street was located, was virtually destroyed in the Blitz.